Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 where $a, b$ are some coefficients (not necessarily the same as the $A, B$ from~\eqref{eq:CAPM-size}), and $\varepsilon$ are IID regression residuals with mean zero (not necessarily the same as $\varepsilon$, but possibly correlated with these).
 We can interpret change in logarithm as price returns:

-In real-life finance, a stock market is stable in the long run: Small stocks grow, on average, faster than large stocks.
+In real-life finance, small stocks grow, on average, faster than large stocks.
 Thus formerly small stocks might become large, and formerly large stocks might become small.
 The relative size of a stock portfolio exhibits mean-reversion.
 In our article \cite{CAPM-size}, we proved this for continuous time and more general systems than~\eqref{eq:CAPM-size},~\eqref{eq:returns-size}, under the assumptions that the benchmark follows a lognormal Samuelson (Black-Scholes) model of geometric random walk with growth rate $g$ and total returns $G$, and

 This is consistent with the observation made above that $a \approx 0$ and $b < 0$, since $g > 0$.
 Analysis of real-world finance data in \cite{CAPM-size} showed that $A \approx a$ and $B \approx b$.